ivanflorentin/edger/README.md

 ## Description

-Edger is a simple file watcher that automatic updates the changes on the Apigee Edge platform when you're working with API Proxies.
+Edger is a simple file watcher that automatically syncs local changes to the Apigee Edge platform when you're working with API Proxies.

 ## For developers
 Clone this repository an then link it